csound-plugins/csound-plugins/docs/opcodes/pwriten.md

 In order for pwrite to have any effect, the instrument in question should have an assignment of the sort `kfreq = p5`.

-### Behaviour

-A matching instance is searched at performance time, so that its behaviour can be controlled via `if` or `timout` statements.

-If no active instance is found, search is retried until a matching instance is found.
-To avoid retrying, set `instrnum` to a negative value.

-If the instance ceases to exist during another instrument is modifying its pfield values, nothing happens. `pwrite` notices that the instance is not active anymore and becomes a `NOOP`.

-### Exact instance vs Broadcasting

-If `instrnum` is a fractional instrument number, pwrite will only affect the first instance matching this exact number.

-If `instrnum` is set to an integer number, `pwrite` will **broadcast** the changes to **ALL** instruments with the same integer number.

 !!! warning